-Prior to fiscal 2006, the Company had granted almost all of the equity awards to the Company's employees in the form of non-qualified stock options, generally vesting in annual installments over three years.
+Prior to fiscal 2006, the Company had granted almost all of the equity awards to the Company's executive officers in the form of non-qualified stock options, generally vesting in annual installments over three years.
 These options were designed to motivate and retain those individuals, over a period of multiple years, who are most important to the Company's future success.
 Stock options are also designed to align the interests of employees with those of shareholders by providing employees with a benefit from price appreciation in the Common Stock after the date of grant and to hold employees accountable for delivering stock price appreciation to the shareholders of the Company.

-In structuring the 2008 (and prior to that the 2007 and 2006) equity compensation program the Committee believed it was important to retain stock options as a significant element of the program to continue to achieve the motivational benefits of rewarding key employees for appreciation in the Company's stock price over the course of multiple years.
-However, in light of the many market factors that can impact an individual company's stock performance, other than the performance of the company itself, and the consequent imperfect connection between a company's stock price performance and the performance of the underlying business, as well as the accounting changes effective in fiscal 2006 which eliminated favorable accounting treatment for stock options and enhanced the attractiveness of other stock compensation vehicles, the Committee felt it was important beginning in 2006 to have a significant portion of the value of the Company's equity compensation program tied to achievement of specific internal financial goals for the Company, rather than just stock price appreciation.
+In structuring the 2009 (and prior to that the 2008, 2007 and 2006) equity compensation program the Committee believed it was important to retain stock options as a significant element of the equity program for executive officers to continue to achieve the motivational benefits of rewarding them for appreciation in the Company's stock price over the course of multiple years.
+However, in light of the many market factors that can impact an individual company's stock performance, other than the performance of the company itself, and the consequent imperfect connection between a company's stock price performance and the performance of the underlying business, the Committee felt it was important beginning in 2006 to have a significant portion of the value of the Company's equity compensation program tied to achievement of specific internal financial goals for the Company, rather than just stock price appreciation.